 Map of this Costa Rica itinerary for families

-This map has the driving route, hotel recommendations, destinations and things to do.
+Click here to see the interactive map with the driving route, hotel recommendations, destinations and things to do.

 Day 1 San Jose: Land in SJO, Travel to La Fortuna